-Shaka Brah – The Story of Wrestler Brian Adams
+Life and Death of Wrestler Brian Adams

 With original gimmicks such as that, it’s a wonder why wrestling was on the downturn in the late-80’s.
-Though he would find singles success winning the PNW Heavyweight Championship and eventually dropped it to future IWGP World Champion Scott Norton.
+However, he would find singles success, winning the PNW Heavyweight Championship and eventually dropped it to future IWGP World Champion Scott Norton.

 In 1990, Crush joined as the third member of Demolition.
 He was brought in as a substitute for Ax to defend the titles with Smash while Ax battled through some health issues.